GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

   </vegachart>
 </div>

-Looking at the data for 51 of the companies considered, we can observe that the two variables appear to go relatively hand in hand: greater financial resources seem to correlate positively with greater involvement in research.
+Looking at the data for 51 of the companies considered, we can observe that the two variables appear to go relatively hand in hand: <strong>greater financial resources seem to correlate positively with greater involvement in research</strong>.

 But how is corporate influence distributed across different medical fields as a whole?

 {% include plotly-graph.html id="grafico2" file="sankey_azi_aree" height="600px" %}

-In this chart, we can observe an almost perfect balance of interest in oncology, while neurology shows a clear dominance by Roche and Novartis.
+In this chart, we can observe an almost perfect balance of interest in oncology, while neurology shows a clear dominance by <strong>Roche and </strong>Novartis.

 ---